-As of September 30, 2021, the Company had not yet commenced any operations.
-All activity through September 30, 2021, relates to the Company's formation and the Initial Public Offering ("IPO") described below.
-The Company will not generate any operating revenues until after the completion of its initial business combination, at the earliest.
+As of March 31, 2022, the Company had not yet commenced any operations.
+All activity through March 31, 2022, relates to the Company's formation and the Initial Public Offering ("IPO" or "Initial Public Offering") described below.
+The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the IPO.